krgamestudios/news-server/README.md

 	"error": error		//error encountered, or undefined
 }

-//PATCH similar to `/news/publish`, but allows overwriting an existing post /news/edit/:id
+//similar to `/news/publish`, but allows overwriting an existing post PATCH /news/:id

 //arguments:
 {